fortran-lang/stdlib/README.md

 Important options are

 - `-G Ninja` to use the Ninja backend instead of the default Make backend.
 Other build backends are available with a similar syntax.
 - `-DCMAKE_INSTALL_PREFIX` is used to provide the install location for the library.
+If not provided, this defaults to `stdlib_install` in the `stdlib` directory.
 - `-DCMAKE_MAXIMUM_RANK` the maximum array rank procedures should be generated for.
   The default value is chosen as 4.
   The maximum is 15 for Fortran 2003 compliant compilers, otherwise 7 for compilers not supporting Fortran 2003 completely yet.